ggambetta/emulator-backed-remakes/Readme.md

     make
     ./goody

-Requires the [SDL][1] headers and libraries to be installed.
-Also requires a sane development platform (i.e. not Windows)
+Requires the [SDL2][1] headers and libraries to be installed.
+Also requires a sane development platform (i.e. not Windows) with a C++11 compiler (or at least C++0x).

+The makefiles are for Mac, but they should work in Linux with minor modifications.

 [1]: <http://www.libsdl.org>